Dansah2/Dansah2_KMeans_4GeeksProject/README.md

-# 🏠 K-Means Clustering – California Housing Project
+# 🏠 Classifying California Homes using K-Means Clustering

 The objective is to apply **K-Means clustering** to group houses based on **location and median income** using the **California Housing dataset**.
 We then use these generated labels to train a **supervised learning model**, completing a semi-supervised machine learning pipeline.